rexthecoder/mycustomers/README.md

 2. The app will be developed using “Stacked” architecture.

-3. The app Font size will scale according to the device’s accessibility setting “font size”.

 4. The app will be using Travis CI/Code Magic for CI/CD, to checkmate when develop, so as bugs or errors don’t be added to the repo.